yaswant/lfric_core/documentation/source/developer_guide/unit_testing/unit_testing.rst

 substitutes the directives with additional Fortran code and Fortran preprocessor directives.

+It is possible to use a ``.PF`` extension.
+This causes the Fortran preprocessor to be run on the file prior to the pFUnit processor.
+This is necessary for testing templated source but should otherwise be avoided.

 When the resulting program is run, the pFUnit framework marks progress and reports any failures.